fabmax/webidl-util/README.md

 - No known issues.

 ### JNI Generator
-- Callbacks from native to Java are not yet supported.
 - Array values are only supported for attributes (not for function arguments / return values).
 - Passing java strings into a native API leaks memory: On the native side the string is copied into a char-array, which is never released.